Understanding environmental change. Supporting environmental science

 Developing new monitoring approaches

 ECN staff are also developing new methods for environmental monitoring.
 For example, teams at ECN Moor House-Upper Teesdale and ECN Cairngorms are trialling the use of motion- and heat-triggered cameras, bird song recorders and advanced bat detectors to investigate the ecology of mammal and bird populations in remote upland habitats.

-ECN has been used as a model for a new network - the Environmental Change Biodiversity Network (ECBN) - which is now under development.
-Data from ECBN sites is being managed by the ECN Data Centre.
+ECN was the founding model for the Environmental Change Biodiversity Network (ECBN).
+Data from ECBN sites are managed by the ECN Data Centre.

 |Search publications | Request data | Talk to us about conducting research at an ECN site|